As an Amazon Associate, I earn from qualifying purchases

 All this is a worst-case scenario and many watches don’t suffer too much after a smashed glass.

 Once our repairer receives the watch, he will remove all the glass and check the watch over.

-Types of Watch Glass
+Types of Watch Glasses

-Mineral vs Sapphire Glass
+Mineral vs Sapphire Watch Crystals

 It is not scratch resistant.
 It is relatively cheap and can be cut to fit many watch shapes.